nofusscomputing/kubernetes/docs/projects/kustomize/index.md

 This project exists to provide a single location for all you Kubernetes deployment puposes.
 Contained within the [Kustomize repository](https://github.com/nofusscomputing/kubernetes) are Kubernetes Kustomize manifests ready for deployment.
 You are free to use them and that includes to collaborate in the addition and maintenance of the manifests.

+## Problems to Solve

+As the intent of this repository is for config management, although limited to the deployment configuration minus any secrets and customizations.
+As much as possible **There is a requirement for CI for Quality Control.** To aid in this tooling to assist in the process will need to be created.
+The following list includes and is not limited to, problems to solve:

+- Deploying the manifests to test they work

+- Identifying if a base / component has a dependency. _i.e. other apps that must be deployed first._

+- Updating manifest repo locations.

+  if a manifest that is fetched via git has had an update, then being able to update this when it occurs or close to.